 Research Design Engineer

-Project: Diamond Anvil Cell Gearbox for Gas Loading
+Project: In-house Designed Diamond Anvil Cell Gearbox for Gas Loading

-He has played a vital role in numerous R&D projects while working in product development for companies such as Harley-Davidson and General Dynamics.
+Over the years, he has played a vital role in numerous R&D projects while working in product development for companies such as Harley-Davidson, General Dynamics and other ISO 9000 & 9001 subcontracted engineering companies specializing in R&D design and prototypes.

-He has completed education at Milwaukee Area Technical College for Tool & Die Making, Prototype Model/Pattern Making, and is a licensed journeyman.
+Paul completed his apprenticeship classroom education at Milwaukee Area Technical College, consisting of 4 semesters for Tool & Die Making, as well as 4 semesters for Prototype Model/Pattern Making.

 Paul is responsible for the design, development, and fabrication of experimental apparatus for the Physics & Astronomy department, as well as the instruction and guidance of experimental physics students and staff.